-North Dakota Emergency & Crisis Management Graduate Programs
+Emergency & Crisis Management Master's & PhD Degree Programs in North Dakota

 An Emergency Management Degree program is designed to teach graduate students how to prepare for crisis as well as lead the response when disaster strikes.
 Emergency Management (EM) is dedicated to dynamic processes such as how to evaluate risks, coordinate teams, actively respond, and manage recovery.